edups-nl/.github/profile/README.md

-## edups - An educational prescribing system from Rotterdam
+## edups - An educational prescribing system

 <!--